1. When appointed?

 7 days before the operation the patient should stop using drugs, as part of which contains acetylsalicylic acid.On the day of surgery, the patient should not take food.Immediately prior to diagnosis examinee is necessary to empty the bladder.

 Contents: 1.
 When appointed?
 2. Contraindications 3.
-How to prepare?
-CT scan of the kidneys and adrenal glands - a non-invasiv...
+How to prepare? liver scintigraphy - diagnostics of the reticuloendotheli...

 Contents: 1.
 When appointed?
-2. Contraindications 3.
-How to prepare?
-CT of the spine - a diagnostic examination, which is wide...
+2. How to prepare?
+3. Contraindications myocardial scintigraphy - a nuclear medical examination o...